Akshata Murty puts scandals behind her as she joins PM at G7 in Japan

 Mr Sunak and Ms Murty were greeted off the plane in Tokyo on Thursday ahead of the G7 summit in Hiroshima this weekend.
 They were met by the British ambassador to Japan Julia Longbottom.

-Ms Murty is expected to follow a programme of activities with other world leaders’ partners, who could include US First Lady Jill Biden and Brigitte Macron, French president Emmanuel Macron’s wife.
+Ms Murty is expected to follow a programme of activities with other world leaders’ partners, who could include US first lady Jill Biden and Brigitte Macron, French president Emmanuel Macron’s wife.

 It is the latest in a series of recent high-profile public appearances by Ms Murty, following a coronation lunch in Downing Street for volunteers, youth groups and Ukrainian refugees in the UK.

-Ms Murty also met Mrs Biden ahead of the coronation of King Charles III, spending an afternoon exploring veterans’ affairs and education.
+Ms Murty also met Ms Biden ahead of the coronation of King Charles III, spending an afternoon exploring veterans’ affairs and education.

 And in February she joined the prime minister visiting a “family hub” in Cornwall to promote the government programme.